greggman/HappyFunTimes/docs/ideas.md

 So some random ideas I'd like to explore if I have time.
 Maybe they'll trigger some ideas for you

+*   Spider game

+    One button.
+Players are at edge of screen.
+Shoot line across screen and then travel down line to where it touches other edge of screen.
+If any other player touches their line they die.

+    Q: How long do the lines last?
+1 second?
+Forever?

+    Q: How to aim?
+Auto sweep?
+Tilt phone?

 *   using orientation use phone as a laser pointer

     make team laser pointer game